You want smart political talk without the meltdowns?

 Talk to other people with all that's been said and done today.

-A tax form barely came up.
+A tax form barely came out.

-The president's disgusting.
+We're the president's disgusting.

-All right, that was Bob Corker after I guess the meeting with the president earlier today.
+All right, that was Bob Corker after, I guess, the meeting with the president earlier today.

-And of course, we can thank Bob Corker for a lot of great things in Washington, not the least of which is that idiotic Iranian deal, which he signed off on.
+And, of course, we can thank Bob Corker for a lot of great things in Washington, not the least of which is that idiotic Iranian deal, which he signed off on.

-Uh joining us now, by the way, is our good friend Brian Kilmead is with us.
+Joining us now, by the way, is our good friend Brian Kilmead is with us.

-Andrew Jackson and the Miracle of New Orleans.
+He's the author of a brand new book, Andrew Jackson and the Miracle of New Orleans.

 Before we get to that, I want to ask you this.

-I don't believe he's leaving because I've always felt that you know you shouldn't make a career out of Washington.
+I don't believe he's leaving because I've always felt that, you know, you shouldn't make a career out of Washington.

 But he's a part of this cabal of senators like Ben Sass and Lindsey Graham and John McCain and Jeff Flake and a bunch of them that when they go behind closed doors, and I know because people in the room tell me what they say, they so hate this president that it has literally rendered them impotent in terms of doing anything that they're supposed to do in terms of serving the American people.

-Now, and I'm looking at the Twitter fight that these two are engaged in, and I'm saying, okay, I don't really care about Twitter fights.
+Now, I'm looking at the Twitter fight that these two are engaged in, and I'm saying, okay, I don't really care about Twitter fights.

 I've had my own share of them.